DioukouS/EcommerceWebsApp-AfricTouch/README.md

 ## Appendix C - External Resources
 1. Free API Data for Product Listings - [mockaroo.com](https://www.mockaroo.com/)
 2. Online Authentication Tutorial - [dev.to](https://dev.to/)

+3. ---

+## Conclusion
+- The e-commerce web application developed in this phase ensures a complete, responsive experience for the users and allows effective management for administrators.
+- Each feature from login, product display, User profile managemen.
+Note, that authentication system is secured with JWT to ensure safe user access.
+- Moving forward, more testing and optimization to improve performance and scalability.
+---
+## NEXT FINAL WEEK
+1. DATE: (12/30/2024 to 01/05/2024)
+**Planned Key Deliverables**
+- Begin final debugging and unit testing on December 30, 2024.
+- Incorporate beta test feedback and finalize all application features by January 2, 2025.
+- Prepare and rehearse the final presentation to ensure a professional delivery on January 5, 2025.